sahib/libmunin-thesis/rst/abstract.rst

 to read this paper in order to maximize their understanding of *libmunin*.
 For this purpose, some helpful tips for developing with and on *libmunin* are given in the first chapters.
-At the end of the paper, some graphs and other visualizations are shown, which were developed during the project.
+At the end of the paper, some graphs and other visualizations are shown which were developed during the project.
 In order to understand the context, it is advisable to read the project report before reading this paper.
 To be useful for interested developers, the topics in every chapter are reflected and potential improvements are listed.